jdeath/Hubspace-Homeassistant/custom_components/hubspace/README.md

-### Installation
+Major rewrite.
+Now it caches tokens for 118s and shares authentication for all lights, thus makes fewer API calls

+Supports on/off for a couple types of light strips: 'AL-TP-RGBCW-60-2116, AL-TP-RGBCW-60-2232'

+RGB working for: '50291, 50292'.
+No brigtness or White Colortemp yet

+On/Off,Brightness: PIR switch (HPDA311CWB)

+Currently working on getting the outlets (HPKA315CWB) to work.

-Only supports on/off right now.
-I would like to update to cloud push, but right now it updates state every minute.
+I would like to update to cloud push, but right now polls the state every minute by default (can be overwritten with scan_interval).
+Please contact me if good with websockets.
+The websocket system pushes bad data at first, which messses up the connection.
+I need a way to ignore that data.

 Login may not be robust.
 May need to reset login/restart homeassistant if it hangs.
-Will add better logic later.
-Lights in the hubspace app should not have spaces, or integration will have issues
+Will add better logic later

+Please make an issue if need support for a new model.

+### Installation

-Copy this folder to `<config_dir>/custom_components/hubspace/`.
+copy this folder to `<config_dir>/custom_components/hubspace/`.

 Add the following entry in your `configuration.yaml`:

+Do *not* name your lights in the app the same as a room you have defined or the logic will get tripped up: Office, Bedroom, etc

 ```yaml
 light: